Human-Powered Journeys Built on Endurance, Responsibility, and Long-Term Thinking.

 The challenge required precision, respect for marine environments, and deep familiarity with risk management at sea.

-Charging Across Canada
+Charge Across Canada

 A man in outdoor gear walking on an unpaved road in a forested mountainous area, with a red electric car labeled 'eco-explorer' parked nearby.